varigence/docs/bimlflex/implementation-guides/synapse-implementation.md

 ### Installing AzCopy (External Table Architecture Only)

 For workloads that leverage the external table architecture, BimlFlex creates the files locally and then use AzCopy to upload the files.
 Use the below guide to download and install AzCopy.
 AzCopy comes in different versions with different feature sets.
 A general recommendation is to use the latest version and SAS tokens for access authentication.
-After instillation ensure the appropriate **Setttings** are configured in BimlFlex.
+After instillation ensure the appropriate **Settings** are configured in BimlFlex.

 <!-- TODO: Link to AzCopy Settings -->